Executive Functioning Skills Checklist

 Attention and focus

-Concentrating on tasks and avoiding distractions is crucial for learning and completing activities.
-A child with good attention and focus can listen attentively in class and stay engaged with their work, even with minor distractions.
+Concentrating and avoiding distractions is crucial for learning and completing activities.
+Attention helps people stay engaged with their work.

 Mental flexibility and adaptable thinking